What do the Spanish think about foreign people?

 Some foreign people have been here for a few years, and suddenly they consider themselves experts on Spanish politics.
 They think they can start speaking about ETA or about the independence of Catalonia… All of Spain’s deepest problems.
 It’s very insensitive!

-(I try, personally, to stay the hell away from these conversations.
-If Spanish people have been trying to solve them for centuries with no success, I’m certainly not going to come up with a brilliant solution myself.
+(I used to try to stay the hell away from these conversations, but now I write a bit about Catalonia.
+Anyway, if Spanish people have been trying to solve them for centuries with no success, I’m certainly not going to come up with a brilliant solution myself.
 And I hate it when foreign people tell me how the USA could magically solve all its problems.
 So I understand what you mean.)

 The Spanish healthcare system